 The students work with a mentor from their NGO, village leaders and stakeholders, government officials, and program faculty to create their project proposal.
 The program places a heavy influence on community-driven project proposals with sustainable scopes.
 Each student team presents their project proposal to their NGO at the end of the program, and the NGO chooses if they will move forward with the plan.
+You can learn more about the program's field research component here.

 After students are admitted to the program, they work with program staff to preference their top NGOs for the internship component of the program.
 The program will then match students with an NGO and student team.